IoannisVougias/DataAnalysisPortofolio/README.md

 Hello!
 My name is Ioannis and i am a 24 y.o aspiring Data Scientist - Analyst.

-I find myself always searching on facts and data to support my decisions and in combination with my intuition guide my life.
+I find myself always searching on facts and data to support my decisions and in combination with my intuition, guide my life.

 ## About the repository